-For some, I only offer assessments at the end of the book for comprehension, vocabulary, and a writing essay question.
-I offer an end-of-the-novel quiz in both a multiple-choice or a short answer format for comprehension, a multiple-choice format for vocabulary, and a writing assessment so that the teacher can choose which is most appropriate for their students.
+For some, I only offer assessments after completion of the book for comprehension, vocabulary, and longer paragraph-writing essay questions.
+The end-of-the-novel comprehension quiz includes both a multiple-choice and a short answer format for differentiation.
+A multiple-choice quiz for vocabulary and a paragraph-writing assessment is included with each novel study.
 You can see an example of this from my Turtle in Paradise Novel Study.

 The key, in my opinion, is not to overdo the testing.
-You just need to be able to assess if the students are understanding what they are reading and that can easily be done in so many different ways that aren’t paper and pencil testing.
+You need to be able to assess the students’ understanding of what they are reading, which can be done in many different ways that aren’t paper and pencil testing.
 Don’t kill the love the student is developing for the book you are reading!

-I hope this series has been helpful to you in the planning to use novels in your classroom.
-I promise you will not be sorry and you may just be the spark that takes your student on a lifetime love of reading!
+I hope this series has been helpful to you in planning to use novels in your classroom.
+I promise you will not be sorry, you may just be the spark that takes your student on a lifetime love of reading!

 You can find Where the Red Fern Grows Novel Study, Wonder Novel Study, Hatchet Novel Study, Tuck Everlasting Novel Study, Projekt 1065 Novel Study, and A Wrinkle in Time Novel Study that are mentioned above here in my store or at my TpT store.
 I also offer over 100 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.